FelixEurasto/AtomTracker/README.md

 | `save_paths` | List of paths to which the corresponding results are saved | - |

 Next, define all settings needed for the calculations of the density maps.
-Variables with `*` are required.

 | Variable | Description | Default value |
 | --- | - | - |